AlexColmer/tech201_vertualisation/README.md

 to get to the vagrant file
 - cd to the correct sirectory you are working on in gitbash
-- then use vagrant init ubuntu/xenia164 to get the vagrant file on your system
+- then use vagrant init ubuntu/xenial64 to get the vagrant file on your VScode
 - use vagrant up to connect it to your virtual box
+- Then use the comand vagrant ssh